 Two teams made deals for him, but only one could end up with “The Next One”.

-It’s been 26 years and about a week since the Quebec Nordiques traded Eric Lindros — a once-in-a-generation player with outstanding offensive prowess, a bone-crunching physical presence, strong skating skills, and stupendously soft hands — to the Philadelphia Flyers.
-The whole-package, Lindros possessed a unique skillset and had been compared to Wayne Gretzky and Mario Lemieux.
+It’s been over 30 years since the Quebec Nordiques traded Eric Lindros — a once-in-a-generation player with outstanding offensive prowess, a bone-crunching physical presence, strong skating skills, and stupendously soft hands — to the Philadelphia Flyers.
+The whole package, Lindros possessed a unique skill set and had been compared to Wayne Gretzky and Mario Lemieux.

 Lindros was eligible to re-enter the draft in 1993.
 The Nordiques, not wanting to lose such an impactful player for nothing and waste their first-overall pick, traded the power forward during the 1992 NHL Entry Draft to the Philadelphia Flyers for Peter Forsberg, Mike Ricci, Ron Hextall, Steve Duchesne, Kerry Huffman, future considerations —which eventually became Chris Simon — two first-round draft picks, and $15 million.